 - Payments do NOT stay the same as each annual review assesses your disposable income, you’ll keep a third of any extra but anything else is taken.

 - In our case the IVA provider takes a commission which I have later found out, with a little investigation, isn t necessary.

 - We were told that we would never pay anymore than the agreed sum person is month and for 3 years that was true but in the last 2 our payments have gone up

-In writing this (obviously an IVA is a last resort, before bankruptcy at least) I honestly think Bankruptcy would have been a better choice and to be entirely honest we were railroaded by one of the debtors towards the company who manage our debt.
+In writing this (obviously an IVA is a last resort, before bankruptcy at least.)
+I honestly think Bankruptcy would have been a better choice.
+To be entirely honest we were railroaded by one of the debtors towards the company who manage our debt.